ExpressionEngine/ExpressionEngine-User-Guide/docs/development/plugins.md

 Plugin file names are always lower case and they must be identical to the name of the second segment of the tag:

     {exp:hello_world}

+NOTE: **Note:** The file should be saved in the folder that the `addon.setup.php` will later referense in the namespace key.

 ## Creating the Class